utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 `$ ls`

 You should see your new `icj` directory there along with all your other stuff inside Documents.
-Creating a directory like this is exactly the same as opening a desktop window on your Mac and doing Command-N to create a new folder.
+Creating a directory like this is exactly the same as opening a desktop window on your Mac creating a new folder.
 Folders and directories are the same thing.

 Cool, let's make another directory inside of `icj`.

 `$ mkdir icj/newdirectory`

-Now you can do an `ls` on icj to see what is inside it.
+Now you can do an `ls` on icj folder to see what is inside it.

 `$ ls icj`